 - encourage neighbourliness and closer communities

 Neighbourhood Watch schemes can be large, covering whole estates, or they might involve just a few houses.
 It depends on the area and what people living there want.

 A scheme is generally led by a volunteer coordinator whose job is to get people working together and make sure things get done.

 Schemes keep in close touch with local police to share information and advice.

 What can Neighbourhood Watch schemes do?

 They can target local crime problems and take action to prevent them.
 Schemes should find out from local people what most concerns them and focus on a specific problem.
-These are the key steps to targeting and reducing crime and the fear of crime in an area.
+These are the main steps to targeting and reducing crime and the fear of crime in an area.